UCL/STIR/recon_test_pack/README.txt

 	(if you copied the executables to one directory, but it isn't in your path)

-Testing ECAT 6 and 7 utilities
+Testing ECAT7 utilities
 ..............................
-If you have compiled STIR to use the LNN matrix library for ECAT support.
+If you have compiled STIR to use the LNN matrix library for ECAT7 support.
+(ECAT6 support is no longer tested as it usually fails due to bugs in the LLN matrix library).

 sh run_ecat_tests.sh
 	(if all executables are in your path)